 - A consultation with the dermatologist may often be necessary, as they are the experts in dealing with skin conditions

-- Before a diagnosis of Cowpox is made, the physician may first rule-out other diseases or conditions with similar symptoms such as chickenpox, herpes zoster (shingles), scabies, and even adverse reaction to medications
+- Before a diagnosis of Cowpox is made, the physician may first rule-out other diseases or conditions with similar symptoms such as chickenpox, herpes zoster (shingles), tularemia, and even adverse reaction to medications

 Other tests may be performed based on diagnostic difficulties and availability.
 These may include the following:

 - Polymerase chain reaction (PCR) for identifying the organism in the cut/wound

 - Electron microscopy study of the blister for the virus